Skip to content

 Minor Arcana

-The Minor Arcana contains 56 cards that map day-to-day patterns across four suits: Cups for feelings and relationships, Wands for drive and action, Swords for thought and truth, and Pentacles for body, work, and material life.
+The 56 Minor Arcana cards track everyday patterns.
+They are split into four suits: Cups for feelings and relationships, Wands for drive and action, Swords for thought and truth, and Pentacles for body, work, and material life.
+These cards ground readings in daily reality.

 If you want a deeper dive on any card, see my Tarot Card Meanings hub.